razvan841/design-project-mdt/README.md

 - implementation of the Go Language
 - implementation of the C# Language

+Lists have not been implemented in Go unfortunately

+C# does have Lists implemented.
+For the language to work, the user is expected to only write the static method(not named `main`) and not create their own class.
+The user still has to include the libraries for their code.
+An example can be found in `\tests\C#\test_code.cs`

 **WARNING!** This features might not be completely implemented or might cause bugs